cdktf/cdktf-provider-tfe/docs/notificationConfiguration.java.md

 - *Type:* java.util.List<java.lang.String>

+The array of triggers for which this notification configuration will send notifications.
+If omitted, no notification triggers are configured.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/tfe/0.64.0/docs/resources/notification_configuration#triggers NotificationConfiguration#triggers}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/tfe/0.65.0/docs/resources/notification_configuration#triggers NotificationConfiguration#triggers}

 ---